Pol-Speech and Distribution of Literature

 Failure to abide by the terms of this document will result in the Dean of Students Office (or designee) or law enforcement employee directing the violating individual(s) to leave campus.
 In cases of marginal disruption, administrators or law enforcement officials will clearly identify the behavior or speech violating this procedure, and seek voluntary compliance before removing an individual or individuals from campus or resorting to charges and/or arrest.

 Upon a violation, the Dean of Students Office will schedule a meeting with the individual or organization representative within 20 workdays to impose a restriction from campus for a period of up to six months.
-Appeals in writing may be made to the Vice Provost for Student Affairs within 10 workdays of imposition of the restriction from campus.
-The Vice Provost for Student Affairs (or designee) will review the appeal and will make a written response to the appeal within 15 workdays.
-The decision of the Vice Provost for Student Affairs is final.
+Appeals in writing may be made to the Vice President for Student Affairs and Dean of Students within 10 workdays of imposition of the restriction from campus.
+The Vice President for Student Affairs and Dean of Students (or designee) will review the appeal and will make a written response to the appeal within 15 workdays.
+The decision of the Vice President for Student Affairs and Dean of Students is final.

 B. Failure to Register